aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

-So there is a one time conversion cost associated with the first (full path) and second (partial path) approaches, whereas the third approach (no selectors) does not require any such conversion and can directly work on internal objects.
-If we want to avoid conversion cost and to have implementation simplicity, my opinion is that no selector approach is relatively easiest to implement to expose limits and requests with least impact on existing functionality.
+So there is a one time conversion cost associated with the first (full path) and second (partial path) approaches, whereas the third approach (magic keys) does not require any such conversion and can directly work on internal objects.
+If we want to avoid conversion cost and to have implementation simplicity, my opinion is that magic keys approach is relatively easiest to implement to expose limits and requests with least impact on existing functionality.